MMuessen/VastData_Interview/README.md

 ***The Solution*** - In order to solve this I rewrote the sensor to first normalize the date.
 I then wrote a second sensor which would only display todays install results based on that normalized field.
 I was able to not only provide them an exportable list at any moment of what had been installed on any day, but was able to turn this sensor into a report to show daily installs over time.

 ***The Code*** - I cannot publish the code but I will show the before and the after results of the output.
 Here are examples of the sensor results in my lab.
+I can share my screen to show you the script during the interview if you would like to see it.

+Here you can see an example of the date normalization working on two different formats it was receiving from the endpoint registry.

+Here you can see how I calculated todays installs using the normalized field I coded and then was able to report on it daily as my customer requested.

 # My Home Lab